There are so many fun things to do in London this spring!

 Redcliffe Road (Chelsea)

-While I’m aware that this is one of the places where you can shot pretty pictures of spring in London, I must ask you to always be respectful of the locals.
+While I’m aware that this is one of the places where you can shot pretty pictures, I must ask you to always be respectful of the locals.

 Blithfield Street (Kensington)